10 spring container ideas

 For full instructions on planting up the containers shown, just click on the link provided within each section.

 Need more inspiration?
-Feast your eyes on some of our favourite plant combinations for spring colour.
+Feast your eyes on some of our favourite spring flowers and plant combinations for spring colour.

 Discover 10 of the best spring container ideas, below.